scottdickerson/ts-day-in-the-life-game/README.md

 - Button 4 (Kritosaurus): Connect one terminal to Arduino pin 5, other terminal to GND
 - Button 5 (Tyrannosaurus): Connect one terminal to Arduino pin 6, other terminal to GND
 - Button 6 (Mosasaurus): Connect one terminal to Arduino pin 7, other terminal to GND
-- Button 7 (Protohadros): Connect one terminal to Arduino pin 8, other terminal to GND
+- Button 7 (Protostega): Connect one terminal to Arduino pin 8, other terminal to GND
 - Button 8 (Start/Select): Connect one terminal to Arduino pin 9, other terminal to GND
 - The code uses internal pullup resistors, so no external resistors are required